If you are interested in participating, please sign up here to be notified when registration opens for the 2024 program.

 Wednesday, June 19

 Wednesday, June 26

-National Review Institute will once again offer this six-week virtual Burke to Buckley course so that our members anywhere can experience firsthand the program’s informative and engaging sessions led by world-class scholars and public intellectuals.
-Readings include selections from The Federalists Papers, Milton Friedman’s Capitalism and Freedom, and Edmund Burke’s Reflections on the Revolution in France.
+National Review Institute offers this six-week virtual Burke to Buckley course so that our members anywhere can experience firsthand the program’s informative and engaging sessions led by world-class scholars and public intellectuals.
+Readings include selections from The Federalist Papers, Milton Friedman’s Capitalism and Freedom, and Edmund Burke’s Reflections on the Revolution in France.
 The syllabus for this program can be found here.

-Participants will meet via Zoom for a series of six weeknight seminars.
-These will take place on Wednesdays from May 26 to June 30 from 7:00 pm to 8:30 pm ET.
-Participants are expected to attend all six sessions and complete a 25- to 30-page reading assignment per session, which they will discuss with a leading conservative thinker.
+Participants will meet via Zoom for a series of six weeknight seminars and are expected to attend all six sessions as well as complete a 25- to 30-page reading assignment per session, which they will discuss with a leading conservative thinker.
 Sessions involve spirited conversations around each topic.
 Discussion leaders are all experts in their fields and consist of popular writers/speakers at National Review, faculty at universities, and leading thinkers at policy groups.

-There is a fee of $200 in order to the cost of the program.
+The fee for the course is $200.
 For an additional $50 contribution (added at checkout), you will receive the benefits of our $250+ general membership, including invitations to our book club and other exclusive virtual and in-person events.
-1955 Society Members at our Sustainer level or higher ($5,000+) are invited to join us complimentary.
-Please enter the promo code (sent to all qualified members) on the checkout page.
-If you cannot find the promo code or did not receive it, please email Amanda Herbert at email@example.com.
+1955 Society Members at our Sustainer level or higher ($5,000+) receive complimentary invitations.
+Please contact us at firstname.lastname@example.org with any questions.